paubarranca/docker-images/README.md

 ![docker-compose](https://user-images.githubusercontent.com/49031072/64709154-14d2b380-d4b6-11e9-8613-ee343a9e4cce.png)

-To use your own yaml file, you have to set these volume `- /srv/haproxy/yaml/:/root/jinja2/yaml`, to run the container with the default YAML comment it `# - /srv/haproxy/yaml/:/root/jinja2/yaml`.
+To use your own YAML file, you have to set these volume `- /srv/haproxy/yaml/:/root/jinja2/yaml`, to run the container with the default YAML comment it `# - /srv/haproxy/yaml/:/root/jinja2/yaml`.

 If you want to enable HTTPS, remember to put the certificate + CA certificates + key in a single .pem file, located in the path of the docker volume `/srv/haproxy/certs`.

 ### Jinja2 YAML file

-To configure your custom haproxy.yaml file you need to use the variables that i have defined
+To configure your custom haproxy.yaml file you need to use the variables that i have defined:

     rules:
         dev: